bleemesser/fsm/yaml_spec.md

   - **Type:** String
   - **Cardinality:** Required, 1
-  - **Description:** A unique identifier for the DFA.
+  - **Description:** A unique identifier for the FSM.

+### 3.2. dfa

+  - **Type:** Boolean
+  - **Cardinality:** Optional, 0..1
+  - **Description:** Specifies the type of automaton.
+      - If `true`, the parser will enforce strict DFA rules: transition totality and lack of ambiguity.
+The `epsilon` keyword in transitions is disallowed.
+      - If `false` or omitted, the automaton is treated as an NFA.
+The parser will automatically convert it to an equivalent DFA using the subset construction algorithm.

-### 3.2. description
+### 3.3. description

   - **Type:** String
   - **Cardinality:** Optional, 0..1
-  - **Description:** A human-readable description of the DFA's purpose.
+  - **Description:** A human-readable description of the FSM's purpose.

-### 3.3. states
+### 3.4. states

   - **Type:** Mapping
   - **Cardinality:** Required, 1
   - **Description:** Defines the finite set of states ($Q$) and which of them are accept states ($F$).

   The keys of the `states` map are the friendly unique state identifiers.
 They can be any valid string, but should typically be more concise than the labels.

   The value for each state key is a nested map containing properties for that state.

 #### State Properties:

   - **`accept`**: Boolean, Optional (defaults to `false`).
 If `true`, the state is an accepting state.
   - **`label`**: String, Optional.
 A human-readable label.

-### 3.4. start_state
+### 3.5. start_state

   - **Type:** String
   - **Cardinality:** Required, 1
   - **Description:** Defines the start state ($q_0$).
 Must be a key from the `states` map.

-### 3.5. alphabet
+### 3.6. alphabet

   - **Type:** Sequence of Symbol Specifiers (see Appendix A)
   - **Cardinality:** Required, 1